African-American Vernacular English and social context: Ann Arbor decision

 The case of Martin Luther King Junior Elementary School Children et al. v.
-Ann Arbor School District, known as the Ann Arbor Decision, is considered to have established an important precedent in the education of poor African American students who are Black English speakers.
+Ann Arbor School District, commonly known as the Ann Arbor Decision, is considered to have established an important precedent in the education of poor African-American students who are Black English speakers.

 The case was decided on July 12, 1979, by Judge Charles W. Joiner on the United States District Court for the Eastern District of Michigan.
-The suit was brought on behalf of poor black students at the school.
+The suit was brought on behalf of poor Black students at the school.
 Gabe Kaimowitz, lead counsel for the Plaintiffs, alleged that the students were denied equal protection of the laws, because applicable Michigan regulations did not recognize social, economic and cultural factors differing those pupils from others.
 Black middle class students at the school were not represented among the plaintiffs.
 Judge Joiner in 1977 and 1978 rejected five of the six claims.
 The sixth claim asserted that the Ann Arbor School District violated federal statutory law because it failed to take into account the home language of the children in the provision of education instruction.
 The court agreed.
 The judge ordered the school district to find a way to identify Black English speakers in the schools and to "use that knowledge in teaching such students how to read standard English".

 Cases that led to the Ann Arbor Decision

 In 1954, most of the United States had racially segregated schools, which was made legal by the Plessy v.
 Ferguson case in 1896.
-In the case it held that segregated public schools were constitutional as long as the black and white children in the schools were equal.
+In the case it held that segregated public schools were constitutional as long as the Black and White children in the schools were equal.
 Throughout the middle of the twentieth century many civil rights groups and leaders challenged the school board's racial segregation through legal and political action.
 One of the actions, Brown v.
 Board of Education was filed, and is an important and significant case, which ultimately led up to the Ann Arbor Decision.
 The Brown v.
 Board of Education case was filed against Topeka and it went over how it violated the 14th amendment.
-The case paved the way for integration in many public schools across the United States, but black students still faced many problems as stated in the Ann Arbor Decision.
+The case paved the way for integration in many public schools across the United States, but Black students still faced many problems as stated in the Ann Arbor Decision.

 Oakland Ebonics resolution

-On December 18, 1996, the Oakland Unified School District in California passed a controversial resolution recognizing the legitimacy of Ebonics – what mainstream linguists more commonly term African American English (AAE) – as an African language.
+On December 18, 1996, the Oakland Unified School District in California passed a controversial resolution recognizing the legitimacy of Ebonics – what mainstream linguists more commonly term African-American English (AAE) – as an African language.
 The resolution set off a firestorm of media criticism and ignited a national debate.

 For students whose primary language was Ebonics, the Oakland resolution mandated some instruction in this, both for "maintaining the legitimacy and richness of such language ... and to facilitate their acquisition and mastery of English language skills."
 This also included the proposed increase of salaries of those proficient in both Ebonics and Standard English to the level of those teaching limited English proficiency (LEP) students and the use of public funding to help teachers learn AAE themselves.